pacotine/JSS/README.md

 whose value is at least $p$-times the optimal value, for any instance.
 More precisely, the algorithm implemented here is a $\frac{|I|}{n}$-approximate algorithm of _**MAX-LEF**_.
-So, in order to obtain better results and tend towards the optimal, we repeat this algorithm on various instances of the simulation with a different running order each time (each instance can give a different set of independent settlers $I$, and thus play on the result).
+So, in order to obtain better results and tend towards the optimal, we repeat this algorithm on various instances of the main.simulation with a different running order each time (each instance can give a different set of independent settlers $I$, and thus play on the result).

 We believe this to be the best possible solution to the problem in a realistic time complexity.